 As a result, we developed a psychology of deep-seated, immense fear of ostracization.
 While we no longer live in tribes and ostracization is no longer a life threat, we still fear it and go great lengths to avoid it, which opens a can of worms that most people aren’t even aware of.

 The most common way we self-sabotage due to the fear of ostracization is conformism.

 We follow the herd even if the behavior of the herd is obviously stupid.
 We instinctively believe there’s safety in numbers, but rarely think about the numerous times in history when humans herd-walked into their own ruin.
 For example, in late history, Soviet Russia and Nazi Germany are good examples of how millions of people sabotaged themselves to sleepwalk into their own ruin in a mental state of collective madness.

-The fear of ostracization blunts our decision-making capabilities.
-The logical brain shuts down and we default to the safety of agreeing with the approved narrative put out by the powers that be, rather than making sufficiently informed, rational decisions.
+Fear of ostracization blunts our decision-making capabilities.
+The logical brain shuts down and we default to the safety of agreeing with the approved narrative put out by the powers-that-be, rather than making sufficiently informed, rational decisions.

 Be vigilant at times when you find yourself acting not because of your sufficiently informed rational decisions but because of the fear of ostracization.